 Additionally, you may want to do simple things like work on your skincare with our Age-defying laser, try out some new makeup looks, paint your nails, try a new hairstyle, or take a bubble bath.
 Taking time for yourself in winter is important since glowing January skin will lead to glowing summer skin – and our skin is often drier in winter for many reasons.

 Beat Blue Monday and winter seasonal affective disorder by keeping your mind and body healthy this winter via routines, pampering, and self-care.
 Do you plan to use any of our winter tips to chase off the winter blues?
-Let us know what hobbies you like to do in winter and ways you take care of your mind and body when the days are darker.
+Let us know on social media what hobbies you like to do in winter and ways you take care of your mind and body when the days are darker.